beefchimi/trillion-player/README.md

-trillion-character
+trillion-player
 ==================

-Character Generator for Trillion
+Player Generator for Trillion